Who needs a million dollar life insurance policy?

 - The cost of a funeral and final expenses

 After considering how your family could afford these expenses without your income, you might find that $1 million in coverage is just right.
-Again, a life insurance calculator can factor in all this information to provide a recommendation based on your family’s situation.
+Or, you might decide that you’d rather have additional coverage to lock in affordable pricing for the next 10, 15, 20, 25 or 30 years.
+Again, a life insurance calculator can factor in all this information to provide an estimate based on your family’s situation.

-You purchase coverage to help financially protect your family in the worst of times.
+You purchase a million dollar life insurance policy to help financially protect your family in the worst of times.
 Therefore, it’s important to choose a company that you’re confident will be around for the life of your policy.
-Life insurance ratings can be a great tool in helping to determine this.
+Life insurance ratings are important to consider when shopping for a policy.

-For example, at Haven Life, our Haven Term policy is issued by MassMutual, which is rated A++ by A.M.
-Best*.
-That’s the highest rating available from A.M.
+For example, at Haven Life, Haven Term policies are issued by MassMutual or its subsidiary, C.M.
+Life, which are rated A++ by A.M.
 Best.
+(That’s the highest rating available from A.M.
+Best, by the way.)